Contact

 Jenny Boylan is the author of 18 books, a Trustee of PEN America, and the Anna Quindlen Writer in Residence at Barnard College of Columbia University.
 In 2022-23, she was a Fellow at the Radcliffe Center for Advanced Study at Harvard University.

-My next book will be published in late 24 or early 25, by Celadon/Macmillan.
-It’s a bookend to SHE’S NOT THERE, published 20 years ago this year, and it examines the differences between men and women, as I have lived them, as well as the difference between coming out as trans in the late 90s, as I did, and now.
-Stay tuned for that; lots more info as we draw near.
+CLEAVAGE is a bookend to SHE’S NOT THERE, 20 years later, and addresses the differences between men and women, as I have lived them, as well as the difference between coming out as trans 25 years ago, as I did, and now.

 >&<